A city guide to Mons, Belgium

 Luxury

-For a luxurious experience in the city of Mons, book a stay in Dream, a 4-star hotel that's located inside a renovated 19th century Neo-Gothic style building, which was once a chapel.
+For a luxurious experience in the city of Mons, book a stay in Martin’s Dream Hotel, a 4-star hotel that's located inside a renovated 19th century Neo-Gothic style building, which was once a chapel.
 After a busy day exploring the city, enjoy a relaxing stay in the chic and modern rooms that have been styled to complement the archaic architecture.
 Enjoy a light snack or meal in the restaurant or unwind in the evening with a glass of wine or two in the hotel's bar.

 Explore Mons with LeShuttle